Below are some my messages I present in my dialogs with Imams, Sheikhs, and Khards.

 Recently my wife Carol and I had a good time visiting our children, grandchildren, and friends.
 As we left to return to our home in the West Nile of Uganda it was very hard to say good bye to them again.
 We love our family and it is always very difficult to leave them and Texas USA!
 How is it my wife and I could leave them ,sell our things, and make our move to the West Nile?

-Jesus says, “As the Father (God) has sent me so I send you” (John 20:21) and “All authority has been given to me, THEREFORE GO and make disciples of ME of all nations baptizing them in the NAME of the Father, Son, and Holy Spirit teaching them to observe all I have commanded you and behold I will always be with you” (Matt.
+Jesus says, “As the Father (Jehovah) has sent me so I send you” (John 20:21) and “All authority has been given to me, THEREFORE GO and make disciples of ME of all nations baptizing them in the NAME of the Father, Son, and Holy Spirit teaching them to observe all I have commanded you and behold I will always be with you” (Matt.
 28:18-20.
-See also Mark 16:15, Luke 24:46-49, Acts 1:8)… “If you love me (Isa) you will keep my commands (John 14:15) and “they are not a burden” (1 John 5:3).
-In Surah 21:91 Isa is to be a “sign to all peoples” not just the Jews during His time on earth.
+See also Mark 16:15, Luke 24:46-49, Acts 1:8)… “If you love me (Jesus) you will keep my commands (John 14:15) and “they are not a burden” (1 John 5:3).
+In the Quran Surah 21:91 Isa is to be a “sign to all peoples” not just the Jews during His time on earth.

 Good Leaders are readers and readers are good leaders!
 Good leaders are thinkers and thinkers are good leader.
 You are a leader of your people!
 I encourage you to read and ponder (think upon ) the truths I present in this outline.

 Note: At this site are dual language (Aringa/English; Madi/English and Arabic/English) short pamphlets: https://reachingafricasunreached.org/dual-language-gospel-tracts/

 Thank you for your hospitality!
 As-salaamu Alaikum